vanderoffice/CA-Strategy/enterprise-plan/Rev4C2/enterprise-modernization-plan-executive-summary.md

 Transparent reporting of progress and setbacks.
 Publish metrics even when unfavorable.
 What gets measured gets managed.

 **Talent Development**
-The Fellowship creates a pipeline, but sustained capability requires workforce investment at scale through data governance teams and training programs.
+The Fellowship creates a pipeline, but sustained capability requires workforce investment at scale through data governance teams and ongoing training.

 **ODI Integration**
 Leverage ODI's proven approaches, tools, and expertise by ensuring E3 leaders actively partner with ODI and mandate adoption of ODI-developed standards and practices.